CompositeFlows/documentation-assembler-vsix/README.md

 # Docs Assembler - build documentation like Lego

-Reuse of interchangeable **blocks** and **fragments** of text
+- Reuse of interchangeable **blocks** and **fragments** of text
 - A strategy that mirrors **classes** and **variables** in programming
-- streamlines development.
-- simplifies editing on growing or complex systems.
+- streamlines development and simplifies editing on growing or complex systems.